vendu/vaaja/sys/zen/README.md

 # Zen Kernel

-The goal of Zen is to create a fast, modern kernel for systems from smartphones to high-performance audio-visual workstations.
+The goal of Zen is to create a fast, modern kernel for systems from smartphones to high-performance audio-visual workstations and possibly beyond.

-The very first version's goal is to implement an efficient 32-bit game console on inexpensive FPGA-kits.
+The very first version's goal is to implement an efficient 32-bit game console for inexpensive FPGA-kits.

 ## Source Code Modules and Layout